 Start a “conversation” where you ask the audience members to get involved by giving a verbal response, a show of hands, or just a nod of their head if they agree or disagree with a problem or statement that you’re asking about.

-As long as you have a small enough group, after briefly introducing who you are, go around the room and ask audience members to state their name and one or two things about them.
-That way, everyone in the room will know one another and rapport will begin.
+Look at the size of the group, and the time you have available.
+You started by introducing yourself, but if possible go around the room asking audience members to state their name and something about themselves.
+Help everyone in the room to know one another and rapport can begin.

 15 Ways to Say Hello in English – Phrasemix.com